An explanation of Mondrian's oeuvre by Michael Sciam

 Refining Neoplastic means

 We examine here some works Piet Mondrian created between 1930 and 1933.
-With these compositions the artist continues to refine the most suitable plastic means aimed at making visually concrete his concept of every complexity turning into a unity and unity as complex as possible.
+With these compositions the artist continues to refine the most suitable plastic means aimed at making visually concrete his concept of every complexity turning into a unity and the unity as manifold as possible.

 Layout A